-Neighbourhood Plans Stage Consultation method Consultation Bodies A Parish Council or neigh bourhood forum state the ey wish to produce a Neighbourhood Plan or N Neighbourhood Developm ent Order.
-The National Park Authority provides Application and Designation Website Emails/Letters Document made publicly available at relevant deposit locations Specific and general consultees from Appendix 1 Other consultees as appropriate Pre-submission consultation This stage is carried out by the neighbourhood forum e parish council or Submission Consultation and publicity of plan Website Emails/letters Documents made publicly available at relevant deposit locations Specific and general consultees from Appendix 1 Other consultees as appropriate Submission of plan for independent examination and publication of report Website Emails/letters Specific and general consultees from Appendix 1 Other consultees as appropriate Those who asked to be notified of the decision.
-If the plan is approved by y the Independent Examir ner it moves to referendum stage.
-If the plan is not approve ed by the Independent Exa aminer the plan does not progress to referendum.
-Referendum on neighbourhood plan coming into force This stage is organised by the 'relevant council' (District Council not the National Park Authority) If more than 50% of voters agree, the neighbourhood plan is adopted and considered part of the Development Plan for the National Park Website Emails/Letters Specific and general consultees from Appendix 1 Other consultees as appropriate Those who asked to be notified of the outcome.
+Neighbourhood Plans Stage Consultation method Consultation Bodies A Parish Council or neigh bourhood forum state the ey wish to produce a Neighbourhood Plan or I Neighbourhood Developm nent Order.
+The National Park Authority provides advice and assistance.
+Application and Designation Website Specific and general Emails/Letters Document made publicly consultees from Appendix 1 Other consultees as available at relevant deposit locations appropriate Pre-submission consultation This stage is carried out by the neighbourhood forum e parish council or Submission Consultation Website Specific and general and publicity of plan Emails/letters consultees from Appendix 1 Other consultees as Documents made publicly available at relevant deposit appropriate locations Submission of plan for Website Specific and general independent examination and publication of report Emails/letters consultees from Appendix 1 Other consultees as and publication of report appropriate Those who asked to be notified of the decision.
+If the plan is approved by the Independent Examiner it moves to referendum stage. ed by the Independent Exa aminer the plan does not progress to referendum.
+Referendum on This stage is organised by the neighbourhood plan coming into force Council not the National Park Authority) If more than 50% of voters agree, the neighbourhood Website Emails/Letters Specific and general consultees from Appendix 1 plan is adopted and Linais/Loucis Other consultees as considered part of the appropriate Development Plan for the National Park Those who asked to be notified of the outcome.
+INAUUIIAI FAIK nouned of the outcome. • •